 It isn’t difficult to understand why The City of Brotherly Love is known for its rowhouses; after all, this type of home accounts for the majority of homes in coveted and up-and-coming neighborhoods throughout the city.
 They can be anywhere from two to four stories tall, and they are prevalent because the grid layout of the city allowed builders to use limited space efficiently.
 Here are some of the different kinds of rowhouses:

-• Twin homes are essentially semi-attached homes were you share a common wall with only one neighbor, but thanks to owners’ preferences, they can look more fraternal rather than identical.
+Twin homes are essentially semi-attached homes where you share a common wall with only one neighbor, but thanks to owners’ preferences, they can look more fraternal rather than identical.
 The variance in color and features can be eclectic, but ultimately, they work in their own quirky way.
-Twin homes offer additional light, a side yard and are generally larger than a typical row homes
+Twin homes offer additional light, a side yard and are generally larger than typical row homes